MinnPost/minnpost-wordpress/wp-content/plugins/the-events-calendar/readme.txt

 = I have a feature idea.
 What's the best way to tell you about it? =

-We've got a [UserVoice page](https://tribe.uservoice.com/forums/195723-feature-ideas) where we're actively watching for feature ideas from the community.
-Vote up existing feature requests or add your own, and help us shape the future of the products business in a way that best meets the community's needs.
+We've got an [ideas page](https://app.loopedin.io/the-events-calendar-suite-roadmap#/ideas) where we're actively watching for feature ideas from the community.
+Vote up existing feature requests or add your own, and help us shape [our roadmap](https://app.loopedin.io/the-events-calendar-suite-roadmap#/roadmap).

 = I've still got questions.
 Where can I find answers? =